jmw-phys/iNORG/README.md

     finished: The code can running fine when only use the NORG. next do : Debuging...
     tinking : What's the Rank equation comes from?

+Version: v1.0.08 @ 2023.03.20
+    finished: Check to find the ground state Max coefficient; double check the "cfig to arry" and "arry to cfig" function. next do : Check the "expand(natural_cfg)" function. tinking : What's the Rank equation comes from?